arangodb/python-arango/README.rst

 Overview
 --------

-py-arango is a driver for ArangoDB (https://www.arangodb.com/) REST API
+py-arango is a Python (2.7) driver for ArangoDB (https://www.arangodb.com/)

 Documentation
 -------------